orgua/shepherd_v2_planning/44_hw_performance_v2.2.rst

         - capacity of line?
         - remove sys-series-resistor
         - disconnect pru-side
+- WD is not starting the BB -> Pulse too short

 TODO: look for voltage-spikes on coils when turning off power